Back to Documentation

 CheckMaxThresholds

-Primary keyword in first 30 chars = 8pts, present but later = 5pts, secondary only = 3pts, none = 0pts
+Primary topic in title = 8pts, secondary keyword = 5pts, topic terms = 3pts, unrelated = 0pts

 Title Length5